 FAILURE TO FOLLOW POSTED GUIDELINES MAY RESULT IN SERIOUS INJURY OR EXPULSION FROM THE PARK.

 Obviously, the “Department of Magical Games and Sports” is a fictional organization from the “Harry Potter” books and movies.
 Still, the rest of the sign appears to be quite serious in tone, making it very clear what kinds of twists and turns the ride will be putting riders through.

 It’s been long-rumored that the Harry Potter and the Forbidden Journey ride is based on KUKA Robotics’ “robocoaster” ride system, with ride vehicles vaguely resembling something like those pictured in this rendering:

 But based on this warning sign posted in the Forbidden Journey’s queue, it seems that Universal is quite concerned with the new technology they are utilizing for this attraction.
 While we don’t know what the “posted guidelines” are for the ride, I’d be willing to guess that they involve staying seated with hands and arms inside the enchanted bench at all times – and never trying to slip out of whatever harnesses are provided for safety.
-Since riders will be subjected to sudden speeds and turns in all directions presumably at the mercy of a giant robot arm, it’s easy to imagine why “serious injury” may occur for anyone choosing to ignore the theme park’s rules.
+Since riders will be subjected to sudden speeds and turn in all directions, presumably at the mercy of a giant robot arm, it’s easy to imagine why “serious injury” may occur for anyone choosing to ignore the theme park’s rules.

-While this sign may cause some guests to “chicken out,” fearing that the ride is too intense, it only heightens my own anticipation of the Harry Potter and the Forbidden Journey ride.
+While this sign may cause some Guests to “chicken out,” fearing that the ride is too intense, it only heightens my own anticipation of the Harry Potter and the Forbidden Journey ride.
 I look forward to joining Harry, Ron, and Hermione for some “dramatic aerobatics” very soon.